Beautiful Lakes in Pakistan

 It is about a two-kilometer distance from the city of Gulmit and is best reached by a jeep trail.
 This body of water rests in a small valley at an elevation of around 8,200 feet or 2,500 meters from ground level.
 The shortest way to reach it would be through Husseini Village, accessed by traveling across Ghulkin Glacier or Gulmit Village.

-Borith Lake has been known to become home to migrating birds such as ducks that come here during late spring and early summer (March to June) before heading North to escape the heat while going southward means seeing them during autumn months instead because they are fleeing away from cold weather coming this way again.
+Borith Lake has been known to become home to migrating birds such as ducks.
+These birds come here during late spring and early summer (March to June) before heading North to escape the heat.
+Going southward means seeing them during autumn months instead because they are fleeing cold weather coming this way again.

 9. Chotiari Lake

-Chotiari Lake is an artificial water reservoir located about 35 kilometers away from the city of Sanghar in the province of Sindh, Pakistan.
-It is one of the top Lakes in Pakistan that is a popular destination for tourists from all over the world who love visiting this tranquil area during their stay in nearby Karachi.
+Chotiari Lake is an artificial water reservoir located about 35 kilometers from Sanghar in the province of Sindh, Pakistan.
+It is one of the top Lakes in Pakistan and a popular destination for tourists worldwide who love visiting this tranquil area during their stay in nearby Karachi.

 10. Dakholi Lake